efoster9/interactive-web/unit-2-intro-to-dom-manipulation-basics/U2LAB1/U2LAB1.md

 ### Prompt

 For this lab, put together what you know so far about javascript and try the challenges in the `script.js`.
-Use the resources below in [Extra Help](#extra-help) if you get stuck.
+Use the resources below under [Extra Help](#extra-help) if you get stuck.
 When the time's up come back here for some reflection questions.

 ### Exemplar (teacher's view only)